 The Waste Service Charge is proposed to increase to \$311.00 per household in 2024/2025.
-This charge includes the cost of waste collection, kerbside recycling, greenwaste and the cost of disposal to Caroline Landfill.
-This proposed increase will ensure that Council is able to cover the cost of the service and also charge at a level that is consistent with other South Australian councils.
+This charge includes the cost of waste collection, kerbside recycling, green waste and the cost of disposal to Caroline Landfill.
+This proposed increase will ensure that Council is able to cover the cost of the service.
 Additionally, with growth comes extra demands on Council including more bin lifts.
 In fact, we now have reached one million bin lifts per annum.